Climate change policy of the United States: Appointment of energy industry-affiliated officials

 As president, Trump appointed Scott Pruitt, a climate change denialist with a history of close ties to energy industry interests, to head the EPA.
 While serving as Attorney General of Oklahoma, Pruitt removed Oklahoma's environmental protection unit and sued the EPA a total of fourteen times, thirteen of which involved "industry players" as co-parties.
-He was confirmed to head the EPA on February 17, 2017 with a 52–46 vote and resigned on July 5, 2018 amid ethics violation controversies.
-Trump then nominated Andrew Wheeler, an attorney who worked as a coal lobbyist. who was confirmed as head of the EPA on February 28, 2019 by a 52–47 vote.
+He was confirmed to head the EPA on February 17, 2017, with a 52–46 vote and resigned on July 5, 2018, amid ethics violation controversies.
+Trump then nominated Andrew Wheeler, an attorney who worked as a coal lobbyist.
+Wheeler was confirmed as head of the EPA on February 28, 2019, by a 52–47 vote.

 Trump nominated Rex W. Tillerson, the former CEO and chairman of Exxon Mobil, the multinational oil and gas giant, as Secretary of State.
 His nomination was confirmed on February 1, 2017, by a 56–43 vote.
 He was fired on March 31, 2018, and replaced by Mike Pompeo.

 Pipeline expansion and attempts at major cuts to EPA

 After less than a week as president, on January 24, 2017, Trump issued an executive order that removed barriers from the Keystone XL and Dakota Access Pipelines, making it easier for the companies sponsoring them to continue with production.
 On March 28, 2017, President Trump signed an executive order aimed towards boosting the coal industry.
 The executive order rolls back on Obama-era climate regulations on the coal industry in order to grow the coal sector and create new American jobs.
-The White House has indicated that any climate change policies that they deem hinder the growth of American jobs will not be pursued.
-In addition, the executive order rolls back on six Obama-made orders aimed at reducing climate change and carbon dioxide emissions and calls for a review of the Clean Power Plan.
+The White House indicated that any climate change policies that they deem hinder the growth of American jobs will not be pursued.
+In addition, the executive order rolled back on six Obama-made orders aimed at reducing climate change and carbon dioxide emissions and called for a review of the Clean Power Plan.